mecachisenros/civicrm-ses/README.md

 * UI to create Topic and Subscription without leaving CiviCRM
 * Send statistics, and reputation dashlets

+#### See also:

-Also see: https://github.com/mecachisenros/aws which could replace this extension in the future.
+* AWS extension: https://github.com/mecachisenros/aws which could replace this extension in the future.
+* AirMail extension: https://github.com/aghstrategies/com.aghstrategies.airmail which is similar but handles bounces/complaints in CiviCRM slightly differently and doesn't verify webhook signatures.